cxliu0/DCT/README.md

 ## Training

-We follow a two-step training stretegy.
+We follow a two-step training strategy.

 - Step 1: train a baseline Scaled-YOLOv4 model